eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 and some create their own nodes), using Discovery Server v2 we will find that most of these functionalities are limited and do not have all the information.

-The Discovery Server v2 functionality allows every node running as a |SUPER_CLIENT|, a kind of *Participant type* that connects to a |SERVER| and receives all the discovery information from it (instead of just what it needs).
+The Discovery Server v2 functionality allows every node running as a |SUPER_CLIENT|, a kind of **Client** that connects to a |SERVER|, from which it receives all the available discovery information (instead of just what it needs).
-In this sense, ROS 2 introspection tools can be configured as *super client*, thus being able to discover every entity that is using the Discovery Server protocol within the network.
+In this sense, ROS 2 introspection tools can be configured as **Super Client**, thus being able to discover every entity that is using the Discovery Server protocol within the network.

 Daemon's related commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ROS 2 Daemon is used in several ROS 2 CLI introspection commands.
 It adds a ROS 2 Node to the network in order to receive all the data sent.
+In order for the ROS 2 CLI to work when using Discover Server discovery mechanism, the ROS 2 Daemon needs to be configured as **Super Client**.
-This section will explain how to use ROS 2 CLI with ROS 2 Daemon running as a **Super Client**.
+Therefore, this section is devoted to explain how to use ROS 2 CLI with ROS 2 Daemon running as a **Super Client**.
-This will allow the Daemon to know all the Node's graph and to receive every topic and endpoint information.
+This will allow the Daemon to discovery the entire Node graph, and to receive every topic and endpoint information.
-For this purpose, Fast DDS XML configuration can be used in order to configure every new node that is created when this configuration is exported.
+To do so, a Fast DDS XML configuration file is used to configure the ROS 2 Daemon and CLI tools.

 .. warning::
     Although it is possible to run the ROS 2 Daemon as a **Server**, this is not recommended since the daemon will stop